Fullscript/spellbook/README.md

 - Manage Google Drive
 - Perform statistical analyses

+For feature methods and examples, please refer to the [Wiki Page](https://git.fullscript.io/data/spellbook/-/wikis/home).

 ## Installation

 Spellbook requires Python 3.11 or higher.
 Use the following steps to install:
+> Note: At the time relase, Snowpark does not support versions of Python higher than 3.11

 1. Pip install: